reni99/bachelor-thesis-2015/README.md

 This document contains links and code for my bachelor thesis.

 # Topic of the Thesis
-Design, Development and Testing of a Stand-Alone Tool to author Triple Statements
+Requirements and Design for a Tool to Author Triple Statements

 # Goal
 Establish requirements for <a href="https://github.com/csarven/linked-research">Linked Research</a>, compare RDFa libraries and WYSIWYG editors.